ke112/vscode_plugins/README.md

 1. Right-click the project, select `Quick Command` to use.
 2. Currently supported commands:
     - `Build Runner Normal` (Applicable to general generation of Model, repository, and image resources)
-    - `Build Runner Quick` (Generate Model, repository, and image resources for local files)
+    - `Build Runner Quick` (Generate Model, repository, and image resources for local files, faster)
     - `Create Getx Page (Binding)` (Quickly create internal base pages - applicable to directory right-click)
     - `Create Getx Page (Binding-Internal)` (Quickly create internal base pages - applicable to directory right-click)

+## Snippet

+- Very efficient code snippets, can greatly improve your development efficiency.

+## How to use

+1. Output keywords naturally, such as `sb` for `SizedBox`, `spacer` for `Spacer`, etc.
+2. Currently supported code snippets, the recognition features are all Chinese descriptions, convenient for quick selection, and may be replaced with a unified prefix later.

 ## Contribution